alexcmd/AdminUtils/README.md

 # Using

+## AdminUtils.Backup
+Utility to backup mysql database to remote server

 * Set up connection string "DefaultContext"
 * If need upload dump to remote server set params for remote connections